-The words ‘myofascial release’ may sound alien to some people but there is no doubt that over the last few years it’s been getting more and more popular and lots of our patients are asking for it.
+The words ‘myofascial release’ may sound alien to some but there is no doubt that over the last few years it’s become more and more popular and lots of our patients are asking for it.
 So, what is it?
 Before we answer this, we need to explore the soft tissue known as fascia.

 How can it be released?

 With Massage!
 Massage releases restrictions in muscles/fascia tissue.
 This can be achieved in various ways with either a gentle pressure or traction being applied to the tissues.
 It is a relatively slow technique where the practitioner has to wait for the tissues to respond to the pressure applied before a change can be achieved.

 What are the benefits of myofascial release?

 · Relaxation and sense of well being